By Sherry Coleman Collins, MS, RDN, LD and Lauren Highfill Williams

 Recognizing that multiple solutions may be needed for peanut allergies besides OIT, NPB funded other early research on peanut allergy treatment research.
 In 2001 and 2002, NPB provided funding to help begin research on anti-IgE therapeutics.
 Partnering with Tanox Inc. (now owned by Roche Holding), researchers worked toward the development of a novel monoclonal antibody to treat peanut allergies.
 Promising research, this early effort spurred other developments in this area, including for Xolair and future generations of anti-IgE treatments like Omalizumab and other biologics.
 Although showing potential, these treatments are not available to consumers to treat peanut allergies at this time, as they are still being researched.

 The reality is that we still don’t understand many underlying mechanisms contributing to the development of food allergies and reactions.
 In addition to funding research for treatments, NPB has funded studies to better understand the allergenicity of peanuts, how and why anaphylaxis happens, and how to improve the diagnosis of peanut allergies.
 Basic research is an important part of moving science forward.

 At its seating in 2000, the members of that very first board for the National Peanut Board, recognized their potential to be part of the solution.
 Darden famously said: “If we’re part of the problem, we want to be part of the solution.”
-To that end, the National Peanut Board has contributed more than $32 million since its inception toward funding outreach, education, and research on food allergies.
+To that end, the National Peanut Board has invested more than $36 million since its inception toward food allergy outreach, education and research.

 Darden said, “I think it took a lot of courage for those first Board members to commit to peanut allergy back then, when people didn't want to talk about it.
 But our board stood together as one.
 We were in unanimous consent.
 I think that speaks volumes in the early stages for the board and their dedication to do the right thing.”